 What we didn’t like: If only the Krups had cord storage, it might be the ultimate spice grinder.

-The Bodum Bistro Blade Grinder has a nice grippy rubber exterior and plenty of color options.
+- Bodum Bistro Blade Grinder: This model has a nice grippy rubber exterior and plenty of color options.
 Unfortunately, the unit doesn't easily sit flat because the cord doesn't stay put in its cord cut-out.
 The cord storage is also tough to use.
 It has one of the slowest blending times, with spices often getting stuck under the blades.

-The Epica Electric Coffee Grinder and Spice Grinder has a similar lid design as the Cuisinart, but with a lip that kept spice dust from getting on the rim of the grinder.
+- Epica Electric Coffee Grinder and Spice Grinder: The Epica has a similar lid design as the Cuisinart, but with a lip that kept spice dust from getting on the rim of the grinder.
 However, some spices still got under the grinding cup and it was harder to clean out than the Cuisinart due to narrow plastic ridges below the cup.
 This unit blended well and was very easy to clean.
 It was ultimately knocked out of the running due to the small size of the button, which was difficult to press down.

-The Hamilton Beach Fresh Grind Coffee Grinder has a low capacity of only 35 to 45 milliliters, depending on what spice you are blending.
+- Hamilton Beach Fresh Grind Coffee Grinder: This model has a low capacity of only 35 to 45 milliliters, depending on what spice you are blending.
 The activation button is hard to hold down and the plastic parts in the grinder bowl easily became clogged with spices.
 The lid fits on very tightly and it’s tough to remove, leading you to spill upon opening.

-The Hamilton Beach Custom Grind has a removable blending cup that’s hard to remove and even harder to put back in place.
+- Hamilton Beach Custom Grind: We found this grinder's removable blending cup to be hard to remove—and even harder to put back in place.
 The unit is large and clunky, making it difficult to grasp, clean, and store.
 It also yielded an uneven grind.

-The button on the Proctor Silex Fresh Grind Coffee Grinder is hard to press down.
+- Proctor Silex Fresh Grind Coffee Grinder: The button on this model is hard to press down.
 Combined with a low capacity—20 grams of cinnamon maxes it out—and spillage upon opening, this unit didn’t make the cut.
 It does, however have the best visibility while blending, so it’s a good choice if you like to watch your spices whirl.

-The feet fell off the Quiseen One Touch Electric Coffee Grinder immediately upon unboxing.
+- Quiseen One Touch Electric Coffee Grinder: This grinder's feet fell off immediately upon unboxing.
 There is cord storage, but it's difficult to use.
 Its design is similar to the Bodum, with nice grippy sides but an unstable base.
 The blade placement is very low, resulting in spices getting trapped beneath, and it is difficult to clean out.
 This unit has the shallowest lid and most spilling of all the ones we tested.

-The Saachi Stainless Steel Coffee Grinder is equipped with a deep bowl for high capacity.
+- Saachi Stainless Steel Coffee Grinder: This model is equipped with a deep bowl for high capacity.
 Its time for initial breakdown of spices is fast, but this unit struggles to get stuff really fine.
 The slim shape is easy to hold and handle with simple twist cord storage.
 Unfortunately, a lot of spice gets stuck under the blade and the design has hard to clean plastic ridges.

-Spices tend to get stuck along the wall and lid of the Secura Electric Coffee Grinder and Spice Grinder.
+- Secura Electric Coffee Grinder and Spice Grinder: Spices got stuck along the wall and lid of this grinder.
 With a double lid, spice dust stays in the bowl, while remaining transparent enough for a clear view while blending.
 This unit yielded the finest ground cinnamon, but it was also the only unit to have large chunks left behind after blending for a full minute.